facile-it/facile-it.github.io/content/blog/eng/technical-writers-an-introduction.md

 - Create documentation for new projects.
 These documentation can either be strictly technical or it can also deal with business aspects.
 - Create ready-to-use standard indexes and templates for colleagues (e.g. an index for software project documentation, a template for the documentation of microservices).
 - Provide consulting to colleagues who ask us for advice by giving them suggestions and links to tools that may be useful.
+- Review the articles on this blog from a formal and linguistic standpoint.
-- We keep up to date through courses and conferences and we research tools and methods to improve our work.
+- Keep up to date through courses and conferences and research tools and methods to improve our work.

 ## What we do not do